enif77/DockerPlayground/docs/os.md

 sudo apt upgrade
 ```

-Its good to have backup of the `/etc` folder, before any changes to config files in it.
+Its good to have backup of the `/etc` folder, before any changes to configuration files in it.

 ## Accessing VM files